rsharm12/PiScraper/README.md

 # PiScraper

 Scrape retail websites to determine availability of high-demand items e.g. PS5 using a Raspberry Pi.
-User is notified via Facebook Messenger through the `facebook-chat-api` (https://github.com/Schmavery/facebook-chat-api)
+User is notified via Discord through the `discord.js` API (https://github.com/discordjs)

 Included is a script that utilizes `nohup` in order to kick off the scraper job and allows freely SSHing into/out of the Pi.